Understanding Skin Colour and Tone

 - Fix Skin Tones with One button in Photoshop - Video by PiXimperfect.
 Also how to use his standard set of skin colours for matching.

-Using a Solid Colour Layer
+Using a Colour Blend Mode

 - Pratik Niak uses a blank layer set to colour blend mode.
 Sample the colour you want to use and paint over the areas you want to change.
 Alternatively, to reduce the redness ass a HSL layer and reduce the red colour and then mask it into the image where it is needed.